Delaware Route 896: Route description

 At this point, DE 896 turns west to join DE 4 on the four-lane divided Christiana Parkway, passing to the south of the University of Delaware's Science, Technology, and Advanced Research campus.
 The road narrows into a three-lane undivided road with two eastbound lanes and one westbound lane, curving to the northwest and coming to bridges over Amtrak's Northeast Corridor railroad line and the Christina River.
 Christiana Parkway reaches an intersection with the northern terminus of DE 279, where DE 4 ends and DE 896 continues northeast on Elkton Road.
 DE 896 becomes a four-lane divided highway that crosses the Christina River again and heads into residential areas.
-The road changes names to South Main Street and becomes undivided as it passes businesses before reaching downtown Newark.
+The road changes names to South Main Street after the intersection with West Park Place and becomes undivided as it passes businesses before reaching downtown Newark and the University of Delaware main campus.

 Here, DE 896 intersects DE 273, with the road splitting into a one-way pair.
 Northbound DE 896 becomes concurrent with eastbound DE 273 on West Delaware Avenue, heading to the east, while southbound DE 896 remains along South Main Street, also concurrent with eastbound DE 273.
 The one-way pair carries two lanes in each direction.
 Northbound DE 896 soon turns north onto two-way South College Avenue, which carries two northbound lanes and one southbound lane as it passes through the University of Delaware campus.
 The northbound direction of the route turns west (along westbound DE 273 on West Main Street), reaching the end of South Main Street, which it left earlier due to one-way streets.
 Here, northbound DE 896 continues northwest onto one-way New London Road, carrying one lane, while southbound DE 896 follows DE 273 on two-way, two-lane West Main Street.